jawooson/AI_Project_3/README.md

 ### In the W&B competition website, nDCG is used to rank different learning methods:
 * Normalized Discounted Cumulative Gain is used for the W&B rankings because it takes into account different users running different models.
-I won't discuss the derivation of nDCG too heavily, but it is good at capturing the
+I won't discuss the derivation of nDCG too heavily, but it is good at capturing the ranking of relevant documents, as well as varying number of test documents.